-If you can fuel yourself from something that you view as a negative half the battle is won.
+If you can fuel yourself from something you view as a negative half the battle is won.

 Below are a few tips I would use if I was envious of someone’s success and needed to find a way to boost my own.

-- Worry about your own life first
+- Worry about your life/family first.

-- Set goals, realistic ones and start achieving them
+- Set goals, realistic ones, and start achieving them

-- Involve others in your happiness
+- Involve others in your happiness.

-- Get out make friends and spend time with family
+- Get out, make friends, and spend time with family.

 - Network with like-minded people